Medically reviewed by Drugs.com. Last updated on April 7, 2020.

 - Certain cancer treatments.
-If you have received radiation therapy for cancer in your abdomen or have intestinal complications from chemotherapy, you have an increased risk of lactose intolerance.
+If you've had radiation therapy for cancer in your stomach or you have intestinal complications from chemotherapy, your risk of developing lactose intolerance increases.

 - Lactose tolerance test.
-The lactose tolerance test gauges your body's reaction to a liquid that contains high levels of lactose.
-Two hours after drinking the liquid, you'll undergo blood tests to measure the amount of glucose in your bloodstream.
+Two hours after drinking a liquid that contains high levels of lactose, you'll undergo blood tests to measure the amount of glucose in your bloodstream.
 If your glucose level doesn't rise, it means your body isn't properly digesting and absorbing the lactose-filled drink.

-- Including small servings of dairy products in your regular meals
+- Include small servings of dairy products in your regular meals

-- Eating and drinking lactose-reduced ice cream and milk
+- Eat and drink lactose-reduced ice cream and milk

-- Drinking regular milk after you add a liquid or powder to it to break down the lactose
+- Add a liquid or powder lactase enzyme to milk to break down the lactose

 Lifestyle and home remedies